 Personal Services includes expenditures for salaries and wages, fringe benefits, and other costs directly related to the support of employees.
-All budgetary accounts 501000 through 501999 are included in this object
+All

 Contractual Services includes expenditures for routine office/department activities such as printing, transportation, communications and other purchased services.
 Also, included in this classification are all professional and technical services contracted by Cook County.
 All budgetary accounts 520000 through 521999 are included in this object classification.